 - Best flaky buttery pastry.
 Perfect for fruity pies!

 Preparing the dough

-01. Starting with the pastry, I add one tablespoon of icing sugar to the flour, just to give it some sweet flavour.
+01. Starting with the pastry, I add one tablespoon of powdered sugar to the flour, just to give it some sweet flavor.
 Then, I add the cold butter cut into cubes.
 It’s very important that the butter is cold straight out of the fridge and not at room temperature.

 02. If you have a food processor, then you can just mix it for a minute until the mixture resembles breadcrumbs.
 If you don’t, then use your fingertips and rub the butter with the flour until it resembles fine breadcrumbs.
 Try to work as quickly as possible, as the butter will start to get soft in time.

 03. Then I move the flour & butter mixture to a bowl and add 3 tablespoons of cold water.
 Using a spoon or knife, I stir until the dough binds together.
 If it’s too crumbly and breaks easily then add one more tablespoon of cold water.

 04. Now it’s time for the dough to rest.
 I wrap it with some plastic wrap tightly and then, I place it in the fridge for 15 minutes.
 While the dough is resting, it’s time to prepare the filling.

 Making the filling

 01. For the filling, I’m using 2 cooking green apples and 2 cups of blackberries.
 I prefer using cooking apples instead of eating ones, as they are harder and hold their shape after being cooked.
 Feel free to use any apples that you like or even mix them up.